Outline of Sumpu Castle

 Shizuoka Sengen Shrine is one of the popular tourist destinations in this area, and it is about a 17-minute walk from Sumpu Castle Park.
 The Shinto shrine has a long history and was revered by rulers of Japan.
 Many structures in the shrine’s compound are listed as the nation’s Important Cultural Asset.
 In particular, the magnificence of its 25-meter-tall warship hall is worth seeing.
 If the weather is good, I recommend you go to the Prefectural Office Observatory where you can see the panoramic view of Shizuoka City as well as Mount Fuji in the distance.

-If you are going to visit Japan, or are looking for a private English-speaking guide in Shizuoka (Shimizu) area, please send an e-mail via the form on the Rates/Contact page of this site.
+If you are going to visit Japan, or are looking for a private English-speaking guide in Shizuoka (Shimizu) area, please send an e-mail via the contact form on the Rates/Contact page of this site.

 Photographs: taken at Sumpu Castle Park,